msse-2021-bootcamp/lessons/_episodes/01-14-structure.md

 {: .language-python}

 This is a file which tells Python setuptools how to install your package.
+Note that if you plan to actually ever upload this package to the [Python Package Index (PyPI)](https://pypi.org/), this name would need to be unique.
+Since we want to be able to impor

 Next, do a development install of your project:

 ~~~